skip to Main Content

 Cuts and Dissolves

-For cutting footage in your video that’s not at the beginning or end, you can use a simple shortcut.
+For cutting footage within your video that’s not at the beginning or end, use a simple shortcut.
+Highlight the section you want to cut using the arrow, and press the “C” key.
+If you change your mind, simply delete the cut from the dropdown arrow.

 Saving

-And finally, there is ‘Commit to Existing’ when you want to move a file over to a blank presentation.
+3. And finally, there is ‘Save to Existing’ when you want to move a file over to a blank presentation.

-You don’t have to be a video editor to create professional looking videos.
-With Mediasite, it’s easy to make cuts, fades, insert chapters and more.
-You’ll love how it looks, and your audience will thank you for the effort.
-Start enhancing your content with Mediasite today.
+You don’t need to be a professional video editor to create high-quality content.
+With Mediasite, you can easily make cuts, fades, insert chapters, and more.
+You’ll love how it looks and your audience will appreciate the polished and engaging videos you produce.
+Embrace the power of Mediasite today and elevate your content like never before.

 Back To Top